Something went wrong

 Short Term Trends

-Merrimack’s overall fuel oil use changes annually depending on winter temperatures.
-As the temperature outside gets colder, homes’ heating systems need to burn increasing amounts of oil to maintain the temperature that the thermostat is set to.
+Merrimack’s overall heating oil use fluctuates yearly as winter conditions change.
+As the temperature outside drops, homes’ HVAC systems need to burn more and more fuel oil to maintain a constant interior temperature.
 Last winter, the average outside temperature in Merrimack was 24.1°F, which was 5.3°F colder than the prior winter's average outside temperature.

 Merrimack County Average Winter Temperature